 36 Months (10/15/2016 - 10/14/2019)Website: https://www.lmpi-erasmus.net

-SummaryThe LMPI project aims at establishing Bachelor's and Master's degrees for the protection of computer systems and networks in three Partner Countries: Vietnam, Moldova and Kazakhstan.
-The programmes will be entirely or partially delivered by distance learning.
-Additionally, in order to bridge skills gaps at both technician and engineer levels, the partners will develop a lifelong learning program for professionals who are already active in this field.
-The curricula developed in the framework of the LMPI project target the needs of private companies in need of specialists who can improve computer network security and protect them against cybercrime.
+SummaryThe LMPI project established Bachelor's and Master's degrees for the protection of computer systems and networks in three Partner Countries: Vietnam, Moldova and Kazakhstan.
+The programmes can be entirely or partially delivered by distance learning.
+Additionally, in order to bridge skill gaps at technician and engineer levels, lifelong learning programs for professionals are already active in this field were developed in by all partner universities.
+The curricula developed in the framework of the LMPI project respond to the needs of private companies for specialists in the field of computer network security and fight against cybercrime.

-A survey of 500 companies will analyze the needs in basic and specific skills in businesses and therefore the training needs and specialization required for the Bachelor’s and Master’s degrees.
-It will then list them, break them down into semester’s curriculum and different teaching units.
-The teaching units would be practical work, work laboratory, personal work and allocation of ECTS credits.
-It will then be possible to design the courses contents and educational resources in each of the three countries and to set up a center of excellence in each of the three leading universities (resource center and technology platform equipped by the project).
+A survey of 500 companies analyzed the needs in basic and specific skills in businesses and therefore the training needs and specialization required for the Bachelor’s and Master’s degrees.
+These needs were listed, broken down into semester’s curricula and different teaching units.
+The teaching units include practical work, work laboratory, personal work and allocation of ECTS credits.
+The LMPI project designed course contents and educational resources in each of the three countries and it has set up a center of excellence in each of the three leading universities (resource center and technology platform equipped by the project).

-The project envisages training courses that can be accessed online as well.
-Each partner university will build or adapt a didactic cyberspace in which all activities will take place.
-In order to respond flexibly to the businesses’ needs the project will also built a modular system covering all fields of network administration and security of computer systems (10 modules).
-In particular, they cover the following fields: cryptographic mechanisms and applications; administration and network security system; software engineering ; UML and security; certified and secure development; security application; wireless mobile devices; security organization and methods.
-In each region 50 professionals will be trained in this online course offer.
+The courses developed by the project can be accessed online as well.
+Each partner university has its own didactic cyberspace in which all activities can take place.
+In order to respond flexibly to the businesses’ needs the project also developed a modular system covering several specialised fields of network administration and security of computer systems targeted to professionals and adult learners, and in particular: cryptographic mechanisms and applications; administration and network security system; software engineering ; UML and security; certified and secure development; security application; wireless mobile devices; security organization and methods.
+In each region at least 50 professionals have been trained thanks to this modular offer.

-The goal of the LMPI project is to improve computer system and network security of companies in Kazakhstan, Moldova and Vietnam by offering academic and vocational programmes that can develop the professional competencies and competencies needed by professionals in the field.
+The goal of the LMPI project was to improve computer system and network security of companies in Kazakhstan, Moldova and Vietnam by offering academic and vocational programmes that develop the professional competencies and competencies needed by professionals in the field.

-- bridging skills gaps in the design and maintenance of corporate computer systems security, improving the competencies of students and professionals;
+- bridging skill gaps in the design and maintenance of corporate computer systems security, improving the competencies of students and professionals;

-- professionalising universities’ curricula in the field of development, administration, management and protection of computer systems and networks in accordance with the Bologna Process and with the European Qualifications Framework (EQF), and delocalising part of the training in the companies;
+- professionalising universities’ curricula in the field of development, administration, management and protection of computer systems and networks in accordance with the Bologna Process and with the European Qualifications Framework (EQF);

-- creating two new academic courses (Bachelor and Master Degrees) available through distance learning for the development, administration and protection of computer networks and information technology adapted to the needs of the local enterprises;
+- in each partner University, opening two new academic courses (Bachelor and Master Degrees) available through distance learning for the development, administration and protection of computer networks and information technology adapted to the needs of the local enterprises;

 - training at least 270 students in each Partner Country during the first academic year (180 in the Bachelor’s program; 90 in the first year of Master);